 Canada’s Bell Let’s Talk Day is an initiative, sponsored by Bell that was started in 2010 to promote public awareness of mental health issues.
 The initiative also seeks to reduce the stigma surrounding mental illness.
 Supporters of the movement use the hashtag #BellLetsTalk to open up conversations about anxiety, schizophrenia, depression, obsessive-compulsive disorder and other mental illnesses.

 Since 2010, Bell has raised more than $73 million for mental health initiatives throughout Canada.
-The telephone company donates 5￠everytime someone uses the hashtag on social media on Bell Let’s Talk Day.
+The telephone company donates five cents every time someone uses the hashtag on social media on Bell Let’s Talk Day.
 Last year, millions of people took to social media to discuss Bell Let’s Talk day.
 Famous stars, including Alice Cooper, Ellen DeGeneres, Nelly Furtado and Michael Bublé tweeted the hashtag.
 Many others opened up on social media about their mental health struggles.

 This year’s Bell Let’s Talk Day takes place on January 31st, 2018.
-For every Bell Let’s Talk social media post, text, video, tweet and call, Bell will donate 5￠to the cause.
-They will also give 5￠everytime someone uses a Bell Let’s Talk Snapchat filter or Facebook frame on Jan.
-31st.
+For every Bell Let’s Talk social media post, text, video, tweet and call, Bell will donate five cents to the cause.
+They will also give five cents every time someone uses a Bell Let’s Talk Snapchat filter or Facebook frame on January 31st.

 Mental illness has a far-ranging effect on people’s social, medical and occupational functioning.
 Psychological problems affect many employees.
 Mental health problems are often overlooked in the workplace because workers tend to shy away from talking about it – likely due to the stigma surrounding mental illness and a fear of losing one’s job for taking time off.
 This makes many workers reluctant to seek treatment.
 The problem is that this damages the person’s career and health.
 It also results in reduced productivity at work.